Joshh90/Data_visualization_project-USA-Census-Demographic-Data/README.md

 and tooltips.
 This interactivity allows users to explore the data more deeply and customize their view based on their specific needs.
 Visualization Summary:
-After the thorough analysis of the census dataset, I gained a valuable insight about transportation, income, poverty.
+After a thorough analysis of the census dataset, I gained a valuable insight about transportation, income, poverty.